changodiez/e-commers/README.md

-# e-Vegan
+# Hasan's Tailor

-Development of a ecommerce for homemade local vegan food.
+Development of a ecommerce for a small local business.

 ## Local setup